Elachista occidentalis

 Elachista occidentalis is a moth of the family Elachistidae.
 It is found from Fennoscandia to the Pyrenees, Italy and Greece and from Ireland to Poland.

+Elachista occidentalis is part of the Elachista juliensis species complex and can only be identified by dissection and a microscopy preparation.

 There is one generation per year.

 The larvae feed on Carex digitata and Carex ericetorum.
 They mine the leaves of their host plant.
-The mine is very narrow at first, but gradually widens to half the width of the leaf.
-It runs either along the leaf margin or follows the midrib.
-Pupation takes place outside of the mine.
 They are greyish green.